gatsbyjs/gatsby/docs/blog/2020-04-22-announcing-incremental-builds/index.md

 ## Introducing Incremental Builds for Gatsby

 Starting today, Incremental Builds is available in public beta on [Gatsby Cloud](http://gatsbyjs.com).
-It’s the fastest way yet for building true JAMstack pre-rendered websites—making real-time deployments a possibility.
+It’s the fastest way yet for building pre-rendered websites—making real-time deployments a possibility.

 **Using Incremental Builds on Gatsby Cloud, we are showing build speeds of under 10 seconds for data edits.** This is oftentimes a 1000x improvement over existing build solutions, where the entire site must be re-built for even the smallest data change.